-Disclaimer: Some links are affiliate links, meaning we receive commissions if you click through and purchase a product or sign up for a service.
+Disclaimer: links with an asterisk(*) are affiliate links, meaning we receive commissions if you click through and purchase a product or sign up for a service.
 We hate spammy sites, but we love money.
 Using affiliate links on products we truly do recommend is the least-spammy way we see of supporting this site.

 If we ever do make a money from this blogging, 50% of all profit will be donated to charity — either to GiveWell or charities chosen through readership polls.
 The other 50% will most likely somehow be spent on Fluffster.